Ajoulib/Ajoulib/README.md

 # Ajoulib

-Repository for Dataming Team Project
+Repository for AjouUniv Datamining SCE3313 Team Project

 ## Topic

 - Analysis of trends based on best-selling data for each year
-- Recommend new books based on user-specific reading lists
+- Recommend similar books based on input keywords and book-title

 ## Using Algorithms

 1. TF-IDF: Create an initial dataset by extracting keywords based on the introduction of bestsellers
 2. Association rule (ex, A-Priori): Find related rules based on the extracted keywords and analyze trends
-3. Recommendation System (LSH or Jacquard Similarity): Based on each user's reading list, recommend the most relevant new book
+3. Recommendation System (Cosine Similarity, Fasttext): Recommend similar books based on input keywords and book-title

 ## How to use